Hendrixer/API-design-v4/lessons/04-intro-to-prisma/A-what-is-prisma.md

 })
 ```

-You tell me, what looks easier to work with?
+You tell me: What looks easier to work with?
 <br>
 <br>
 **Exactly.**